manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ---
 >
 ## Cost Effective Consideration for Enterprise Generative AI Models' Integration
-### To reduce cost of GenAI model integration and usage in enterprise settings, we suggest:
+### To reduce cost of GenAI model integration and to promote wider GenAI adoption and models' diversity in enterprise settings, we suggest:
 ##### (i)    The use of models with minimal intgeration footprints such as using models with minimal memory or GPU requirements.
 ##### (ii)   For common, non-specialized applications, We suggest using verified open-source models with very low or near-zero enterprise licensing fees.
 ##### (iii)  For effective securance of enterprise data and GenAI workflow, we suggest the use of well-known and proven GenAI models for on-prem deployments.
 The same consideration can be given to  cloud-based deployments and integration.
+##### (iv) To prevent vendor lock-in and to reduce enterprise integration cost, we argue that it is better to approach enterprise adoption of diverse open-source models from different vendors.
+If enterprise model usage must necessarily entail the payment of licensing fees, then the enterprise should consider robust, tested and highly reliable models that have lower licensing fees.
 ---
 > [!IMPORTANT]
 > ##### In this discourse, we have showm a method by which some GenAI models (such as: llama3.2, deepseek-r1 and gemma3 etc) can be installed on-prem using Docker.
-In our approach, the user may completely use the docker-installed GenAI models online or offline without the Internet.
+In our approach, the user may use the docker-installed GenAI models online or offline without the Internet.
-> ##### Also, users or the enterprise do not need to pay token or API access charges since the method shown here does not use remote vendor-based APIs such as using OpenAIs ChatGPT UI.
-Ollama models' suite UI is used along with Docker to illustrate our method.
+> ##### Also, users or the enterprise do not need to pay token or API access charges since the method shown here does not use remote vendor-based API access points such as using OpenAIs ChatGPT UI.
+In our example shown here, Ollama models' suite UI is used along with Docker to illustrate our method.
 OpenWebUI is used to provide a user-friendly UI for the installed GenAI models.
+> ##### In our approach here, widely known models with low memory footprint and low GPU (or none-GPU) usage are considered.
+> ##### We show how the installed models performed with generic queries and coding tasks.
+Outputs of the models under basic querying could be obtained from this repository.
+Outputs of their coding tasks can also be obtained from some of the inforgraphs below.
+We did not advocate for the usage of one model over the other in this discourse since usage requirements and/or needs could be different in each enterprise settings.

 #### Our approach of models' installion on Linux(Ubuntu) and Docker is illustrated via the infographs below:
 ---